For expat mums everywhere

 The long middle

-Do I have a sense of community here, even a fragile one?
+Do I have a sense of community here yet?

 Have I found something that is just for me, not for the family, not for the move?

-Am I building an identity here or just waiting to leave?
+Am I starting to make meaningful connections or just waiting to leave?

 Have I processed the cumulative weight of all the moves, not just this one?